ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Custom Widgets.md

 ## Introduction

-Beagle already has basic widgets that can be used to alter your UI application through backend.
-However you can add new components to make the views  of your applications visible to Beagle and also make them be used in the backend.
+Beagle already has basic widgets that can be used to alter your UI application through back-end.
+However, you can add new components to make the views of your applications visible to Beagle and also make them be used in the back-end.

 ## How to create components \(custom views\) and widgets?